|Index Page||To view the whole site please click on >> SITE MAP||Next Page: Pensioners|

 closer.
 Most tablets will now accept speech and display it very

 rapidly.
 See the video of a demo of Dragon Software on a tablet at

 (click the cc at the bottom of the screen and choose the Closed

 Captioning if you want to see subtitles.
 They may not be 100%

-but really help) This demonstrates text to speech on an iPad (or iPod
+but really help) The video demonstrates text to speech on an iPad (or

-or iPhone) Dragon can be downloaded.
+or iPhone) Dragon can be downloaded free.
 It is a

 two part process.
 It records (accurately) as someone speaks, then the

 translation to text takes place and is displayed.
-This is NOT the
+But all of these apps

 development of subtitling glasses for cinemas (and hopefully theatres)